Sublease Agreement

 The sublease term cannot exceed the remaining term of the master lease, and any attempt to create a sublease that outlasts the master lease is treated as an attempted assignment rather than a sublease under most jurisdictions' legal frameworks.

-State and local laws governing subleasing vary significantly, with some jurisdictions (such as New York City) providing statutory rights for residential tenants to sublease and limiting a landlord's ability to unreasonably withhold consent.
+State and local laws governing subleasing vary significantly, with some jurisdictions (such as New York City under New York Real Property Law) providing statutory rights for residential tenants to sublease and limiting a landlord's ability to unreasonably withhold consent.

 The sublessor remains fully obligated under the master lease and is jointly liable with the sublessee for any damage to the premises, unpaid rent, or lease violations, even if the sublease purports to transfer these obligations to the sublessee.